Design Brief Featured Image

 • Use ClickUp for FREE—forever

-Like placing an order at a restaurant, design briefs tell the designer what you want out of a request.
-It’s how they understand what the project is, what the task requires, and where to start.
+Like placing an order at a restaurant, a design brief tells the designer what you want out of a request.
+It helps them understand the project, the task, and where to start.

-The key to a highly effective design brief is to be both clear and concise—which is challenging when you’re dealing with complex tasks or multiple non-negotiable project requirements.
-But we’re here to help with tips and examples to take your design briefs to the next level. 💜
+The key to writing a highly effective design brief is to be both clear and concise—which is challenging when you’re dealing with complex tasks or multiple non-negotiable project requirements.
+But we’re here to help with tips and design brief examples to make this easier. 💜

 Summarize this article with AI ClickUp Brain not only saves you precious time by instantly summarizing articles, it also leverages AI to connect your tasks, docs, people, and more, streamlining your workflow like never before.